ndidplatform/smart-contract/README.md

 ## IMPORTANT NOTE

-1. You must start both IDP and RP node in order to run the platform.
+1. You must start both IDP and RP nodes in order to run the platform.
 2. After starting BOTH nodes, please wait for

     ```